Setting up for success: How to support students transition back to school

 {{justify}}

 Researchers are in agreement that when staff wellbeing is acknowledged and prioritised, we see increases in job satisfaction, productivity and performance.
 Also, reduced absence and staff turnover improve performance and job satisfaction which can lead to reduced staff turnover (Hinds, 2019; Jerram et al., 2020).
 When schools promote and support staff wellbeing we see positive working environments where teachers thrive and are then able to give energy and expertise to their students (Evans et al., 2021).
+Creating an environment where teachers feel supported also reduces the risk of burnout and enables staff to properly self-care.

 Support student wellbeing from a holistic perspective